valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_mint.md

 : Cost of bond for the agent (Wei)

 `--threshold INTEGER`
-: Threshold for the minimum numbers required torun the service
+: Threshold for the minimum numbers required to run the service

 ### Examples